delfanbaum/lightweight-markup-to-pdf/README.md

 For Python requirements, see requirements.txt.
 Asciidoctor is also required, as is sass.

 Note(s) to self:
-* Project structure is a problem but lets try https://docs.python-guide.org/writing/structure/
+- Project structure is a problem but lets try https://docs.python-guide.org/writing/structure/

-* See cleanhtml.py for an idea about type hints
+Wishlist:
+- user stylesheet as argument